 - Employment services.

 The ILS will assist the youth in identifying supports to attend the transition planning meetings.
-Supports may include: teachers, mentors, employers, family members, foster/adoptive parents, guardian ad litems, mental health providers, etc. The youth’s social worker or FSOS must participate in all transition meetings (participation can be by phone).
-During the transition planning meeting, the ILS will educate everyone in attendance about the permanency pact tool and discuss next steps in completing a permanency pact ceremony for those interested.
-For youth placed more than sixty (60) miles away from their office, the ILS should make every effort to utilize Zoom or Skype group meeting technology.
+Supports may include teachers, mentors, employers, family members, foster/adoptive parents, guardian ad litems, mental health providers, etc. The youth’s SSW or FSOS must participate in all transition meetings (participation can be by phone).
+During the transition planning meeting, the ILS will educate everyone in attendance about the Permanency Pact tool and discuss the next steps in completing a permanency pact ceremony for those interested.
+For youth placed more than sixty (60) miles away from their office, the ILS should make every effort to utilize Zoom or Microsoft Teams group meeting technology.

 For youth transitioning from OOHC:

-- Must provide the youth the following documents:
+- Will complete an Exit Checklist and provide the youth the following documents:

-- All youth in OOHC are entitled to a free certified birth certificate.
+- Certified birth certificate; All youth in OOHC are entitled to a free certified birth certificate.
 The birth certificate can be ordered by the youth, any DCBS representative, or private child care (PCC) staff.
-Youth in OOHC may request a birth certificate via Kentucky RISE, DCBS staff may request a birth certificate on the TWIST home screen.
-PCC staff may request a birth certificate for a youth in OOHC on the PCC portal homepage.
-6
+Youth in OOHC may request a birth certificate via Kentucky RISE.
+DCBS staff may request a birth certificate on the TWIST home screen.
+PCC staff may request a birth certificate for a youth in OOHC on the PCC portal homepage; 5 6

 - Original Social Security card;

 - Will ensure the youth has completed an exit survey or will complete on youth's behalf, prior to exiting the youth from care.
-The survey can be found at Kentucky RISE.
+The survey can be found at Kentucky Rise; and

-- May consider a special request for basic living items such as bedspread, dishes, rent, and utility deposits.
-The special request should not exceed two hundred fifty dollars ($250) and requires the approval of the SRA or designee.
+- May consider a special request to provide two hundred fifty dollars ($250) to assist the youth in transitioning to independence.
+The request requires the approval of the service region administrator (SRA) or designee.

 The Independent Living Specialist (ILS):

-- Will encourage youth to create an ifoster account and save a copy of their vital documents to their digital locker.
+- Will encourage youth to create an ifoster account and save a copy of their vital documents to their digital locker; and

 - Should provide a paper or electronic exit packet, which provides information on community resources and supports.